Why Am I Being Judgmental?

 If we are less literal, however, then we can understand this idea of “don’t judge” to really be “don’t be judgmental.”
 There’s quite a difference there.

 Being judgmental implies judging excessively, to the point that it negatively impacts your happiness and that of the people around you.
-After all, it’s no fun to be around someone who constantly brings down others, and being judgmental isn’t good for your mental health either.
+After all, it’s no fun to be around someone who constantly brings down others.
+Being judgmental isn’t good for your mental health either.

-Read on to learn more about why you may be (excessively) judgmental, which may include reasons such as projection, and how you can change for the better.
+Read on to learn more about why you may be (excessively) judgmental and how you can change for the better.

-From time to time, we all find ourselves feeling judgmental of others for their actions, or our perceptions of their actions.
-Often, these perceptions are based upon our own experiences or our own failings.
+From time to time, we all find ourselves feeling judgmental of others for their actions or our perceptions of their actions.
+Others often define judgmental as having harsh opinions or ideas, and these perceptions are based upon our own experiences or our own failings.

 Shelly’s Jealousy: A Scenario Of Projection